bjarneo/tAI/README.md

 - I do not like the Github Copilot command-line
 - Quicker than using Gemini/ChatGPT/Google directly via the browser interface
 - Easier to find what needed without opening man pages
+- NEW: Changing to GPT-4o model which is free

 However, never trust the output entirely.